HugoJacq/ABL_response_to_SST_front/README.md

 ## Licence

 If you reuse this work, please cite it !
+This repository is under MIT license, Zenodo archives are under Creative Commons Attribution 4.0 International license.

-(citation paper when accepted)
+(here citation paper when accepted)

 Jacquet, H. (2024).
 Output of simulations for "Atmosphere Response to an Oceanic Sub-mesoscale SST Front: A Coherent Structure Analysis": Part 1 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13321541